Vendor Payment

 Credit Cards

-Credit cards are a popular choice for vendor payments.
-They provide the convenience of quick processing and may offer benefits such as cashback and travel rewards.
+Credit cards are a popular choice for vendor payments, providing the convenience of quick processing and frequently offering benefits such as cash back and travel rewards.
+However, transaction fees, spending limits, and interest charges can make them less suitable for large or recurring payments.

 Payment Platforms